 A 12-lead (multi-lead) EKG program that includes initial training of all paramedics and ongoing refresher training in acquisition, and interpretation of data.
 This program furthers our goal of expediting care for a patient suffering acute myocardial infarction (heart attack).
 Our approach with 12-Lead EKG and out-of-hospital cardiac care is to reduce the time to intervention and thereby significantly improve outcomes.

 Established a First Responder Automatic External Defibrillator program.

-PCMH EMS staff members are not only leaders in the field, but they are also leaders in the communities they serve.
+PCMH Ambulance Service staff members are not only leaders in the field, but they are also leaders in the communities they serve.
 They volunteer their time to many committees, boards and emergency service agencies; teach community CPR and AED courses and CERT classes; provide car seat safety checks; do "DWI docudramas" at the local junior and senior high conference; and provide presentations to many schools and day care centers.

 Back to top »

 Learn more about emergency medicine »